modman484/ToadStools/readme.txt

 A most powerful book full of wondrous secrets: The Cookbook of Flavoricus!
 The end goal is to make the delivery to the Benefactor, but you've only a map and sheer willpower to make the trip.
 Luckily, you've been provided some means of accessing linux commands to make the experience easier.

+And another thing, make sure that whenever you type in a file/directory (in this context, the names of anything really), be sure to type it is as ".
+[FILENAME]".
+A period, then a space, then the actual name.